 Banned items include the obvious – knives, tools, wine openers, etc. Read this TSA post for more on what you can bring onboard an aircraft.

 You can travel with small scissors, nail clippers and tweezers in North America and Europe provided they meet the TSA criteria.
 Asian countries can be less tolerant.
-I had to surrender a pair of small nail scissors at the airport in Hong Kong and a pair of nail clippers at the airport in Cambodia.
+I had to surrender small nail scissors at the airport in Hong Kong and nail clippers at the airport in Cambodia.

 Consider TSA Pre-Check

-One of the best ways to deal with airport security like a pro is to obtain TSA PreCheck.
+One of the best tips for how to deal with airport security like a pro is to obtain TSA PreCheck.
 If you qualify, you can breeze through airport security without removing your shoes, laptops, liquids, belts or lightweight jackets.
 Learn more about applying for TSA PreCheck here.

-I hope you find this post helpful!
-Please share your tips on how to deal with airport security
+Wishing you a joy-filled holiday travel season!
+Please share your tips on how to deal with airport security.